LonoCloud/lein-unison/README.md

 ## Usage

-In `:plugins` in your `project.clj`:
+In `:plugins` in your `project.clj` for the project which you want to push updates *from*:

 ```clojure
 [lonocloud/lein-unison "0.1.5"]
 ```

-Also in your `project.clj`, name each of the project's that depends on this project:
+Also in your `project.clj`, name each project that depends on this project:

 ```clojure
 (defproject my/cool-project "0.1.0-SNAPSHOT"